unfoldedcircle/core-simulator/docker/README.md

 ⚠️ if you are using Linux or macOS, please make sure the subdirectories `ui-env` and `upload` are world-writeable.
 If you get permission errors: `chmod 777 ui-env upload`.

+⚠️ macOS requires Rosetta 2 when running on an M1 or newer platform.
+MacOS 26 or newer Docker Desktop versions might also require the `--platform linux/amd64` argument to pull the amd64 based `unfoldedcircle/core-simulator` image.

 Start in foreground:
 ```shell
 docker-compose up